acumos/system-integration/z2a/README.md

 >NOTE: Version 0.8.1 of `kind` provides new cluster recovery capabilities.  `kind` v0.8.1 requires Ubuntu 20.04 or Centos 7/8 to install correctly and operate properly.

-ISSUE: `z2a` performs minimal post-installation component configuration.
+ISSUE: `z2a` performs post-installation component configuration.
 The `z2a` scripts perform a complete installation of Acumos and where automation can be applied, automated configuration is performed.
 As `z2a` matures, additional post-installation configuration will be added to configurations that can be easily maintained.

 At this time, automated configuration of only the following components is being performed: